 Did you know that Montessori is an option in Helena’s public elementary schools?

-There are three Montessori classrooms at Smith, Central, and Broadwater schools, for a total of nine classrooms serving up to 192 students.
+There are three Montessori classrooms in Smith, Central, and Broadwater schools, for a total of nine classrooms serving up to 192 students.
 Montessori classrooms differ from traditional classrooms in the following respects:

 Students have the opportunity to mentor their peers, thereby reinforcing learning concepts.
 Parent and caregiver volunteers are encouraged to contribute in the classroom to offer the support needed to facilitate the individualization of work.